Welcome to the

 This is the 6th Review Wing.
 You may also peruse Wing 1, Wing 2, Wing 3 or Wing 4, or Wing 5 or Wing 5 1/2A or Wing 6 1/2

 If you would like YOUR review to be included here, e-mail us.
 BE ADVISED THAT YOU ARE SURRENDERING ALL COPYRIGHT to your review and that it becomes property of the museum.(In case we reprint it here or elsewhere.)
 Go here to see a list of available titles.
 Allow a few days for it to appear on this site.
 We reserve the right to refuse any essays, but we intend to publish as many as we can.
 Please avoid profanity in the true CHICK spirit, but anything else is fair game, pro or con.
-You will recieve credit (your name or email) along side your essay.
+You will receive credit (your name or email) along side your essay.
 Let us know which you prefer.

 Enjoy your stay!